David C. Levy records

 Immediate Source of Acquisition note

-Records transferred to the New School Archives from the Office of the Dean, Parsons School of Design, 1995.
+Records transferred to the Kellen Design Archives, a predessor unit of The New School Archives, from the Office of the Dean, Parsons School of Design, 1995.
+Levy donated an accretion primarily consisting of chronological correspondence files in 2017.
+These files can be identified by their locations in Boxes 7-9.

 The processing of these records was supported in part by a grant from the J. Paul Getty Trust.